-- Pharyngeal phase – starting the swallowing reflex, squeezing food down the throat, and closing off the airway to prevent food or liquid from entering the airway (aspiration) or to prevent choking
+- Pharyngeal phase – starting the swallow and squeezing food down the throat.
+You need to close off your airway to keep food or liquid out.
+Food going into the airway can cause coughing and choking.

 - coughing during or right after eating or drinking

 - wet or gurgly sounding voice during or after eating or drinking

 - extra effort or time needed to chew or swallow

 - food or liquid leaking from your mouth

 - having a hard time breathing after meals